 Your Career in Economics

-Here at the School of Economics we proudly teach leaders of the future.
+Here at the School of Economics and Public Policy we proudly teach leaders of the future.
 Our alumni are employed by government agencies, banks, and international organisations such as Deloitte, KPMG and PWC.

 Economics is a unique discipline that allows you to understand how the world works as an intricate system.
 Studying Economics helps you develop integral skills such as complex problem solving, critical and logical thinking, strong numeracy and analytical skills.